ci-collaborative/au-fhir-base/pages/_includes/patient-guidance-ihi-med-intro.md

 **Patient with IHI and Medicare Number Open Slice** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*

-Prototype derived profile uses open slice to allow max one IHI, max one Medicare Number, and any other identifiers.
+Prototype derived profile uses open slice (discriminator=system) to allow max one IHI, max one Medicare Number, and any other identifiers.

 #### Test Examples